top of page

 HAVE A FUNKY SCREEN

 You're all in different places but also in the same 'space'!
 Have a common theme, a landscape or a fantasy landscape... upload an image and share screen and invite others to mess with it!
 Ask them where they see themselves in this scape.
+And monitor it.
+If you find people are being naughty (and there will be such instances), disable immediately

 notes-clean-whiteboard-board-7067.jpg